Network Control Protocol (ARPANET): History

+NCP codified the ARPANET network interface, making it easier to establish, and enabling more sites to join the network.
+It provided connections and flow control between processes running on different ARPANET host computers.
+Application services, such as remote login and file transfer, would be built on top of NCP, using it to handle connections to other host computers.
+Other participants in the NWG developed these application-level protocols, TELNET and FTP.

 Since lower protocol layers were provided by the IMP-host interface, NCP essentially provided a transport layer consisting of the ARPANET Host-to-Host Protocol (AHHP) and the Initial Connection Protocol (ICP).
 AHHP defined procedures to transmit a unidirectional, flow-controlled data stream between two hosts.
 The ICP defined the procedure for establishing a bidirectional pair of such streams between a pair of host processes.
-Application protocols (e.g., FTP) accessed network services through an interface to the top layer of the NCP, a forerunner to the Berkeley sockets interface.
+Application protocols (e.g., FTP) accessed network services through an interface to the top layer of NCP — a forerunner to the Berkeley sockets interface.

-Stephen D. Crocker, then a graduate student at UCLA, formed and led the Network Working Group (NWG) and specifically led the development of NCP.
-Other participants in the NWG developed application level protocols such as TELNET, FTP, and, in the 1980s, SMTP, among others.
+Network Control Program

+Network Control Program (usually given as NCP) was the name for the software on hosts which implemented the Network Control Protocol of the ARPANET.

+It was almost universally referred to by the acronym, NCP.
+This was later taken over to refer to the protocol suite itself.

+NCPs were written for many operating systems, including Multics, TENEX, UNIX and TOPS-10, and some of those NCPs survive (although of course they are now used by only vintage computer enthusiasts).

 Transition to TCP/IP

+Implementation of TCP/IP began in the late 1970s.

+Widespread deployment across the Arpanet began in earnest in 1981, and on several days toward the end of 1982 the backbone routers disabled NCP traffic for most hosts to test the network's readiness for the transition.

 On January 1, 1983, in what is known as a flag day, NCP was officially rendered obsolete when the ARPANET changed its core networking protocols from NCP to the more flexible and powerful TCP/IP protocol suite, marking the start of the modern Internet.

+Despite the "mandatory" flag-day transition, a number of sites continued use of NCP into mid-1983, but these were special cases that required permission from the backbone operators, and all hosts were eventually switched to TCP/IP or removed.